ronak-n-desai/lung-cancer-detection/README.md

 If this project were to be extended, we could do the following
 - Use the deconvolutional layers of the ZFNet to visualize the activations of the convolutional layers
 - Train on a more complicated dataset that cannot achieve 100% performance on a pre-trained model.
+- Make optimizations to the training that reduce the training time or number of epochs needed to train.

 ## Acknowledgements

 We made extensive use of Kaggle's free 30 hours per week of GPU compute time for our analysis.
-Additionally
+Additionally, we thank the Erdos Institute for providing us the opportunity to learn about deep learning and work on this project.